Register for the "Do Not Knock" List

 Customers can find participating offices and reserve their place in line at michigan.gov/mitimeline.

 In addition, check out ExpressSOS.com for on-line services offered by the Secretary of State.

 Information regarding the REAL ID-compliant License or ID Card

 - Beginning Oct.
 1, 2020, you will need to show a REAL ID-compliant document to board a plane for domestic travel or to enter certain federal facilities, military bases and nuclear power plants.
 If your driver’s license or state ID card is not REAL ID compliant, you may show another form of acceptable documentation, such as a valid U.S. passport or passport card.

 - For additional information, visit the Secretary of State's website.

 Are you in need of a Passport?

-- Visit the U.S. Department of State website for information on how and where to apply for a passport and how to renew your passport.
+- The City does not process passport applications.
+Visit the U.S. Department of State website for information on how and where to apply for a passport and how to renew your passport.

 Obtain a copy of a birth or death certificate.

 - The City does not maintain vital records.
 If you need a copy of your birth certificate or a copy of a death certificate, contact the Vital Records Division of the County where the birth/death occurred.
 Click here to visit the Oakland County Vital Records webpage.